melindanguyenn/python_day_2/README.md

 - `web.py ` is connecting us to the browser.
 - `routes.py` allows us to use GET and POST routes.
-- `db.py` is connected to the database and can do basic CRUD
+- `db.py` is connected to the database and can do basic CRUD.

 ## Setup